Ankow99/un-seal/README.md

 * Dependency Validation: Pre-checks the `mysql-router` subordinate status to verify database connectivity.
 Fails if the backend is unreachable to prevent indefinite hanging.
 * Version Compatibility: Automatically analyzes the charm channel to distinguish between Legacy (<=1.8) and Modern Vault.
 Adjusts logic dynamically
 * Multi-File Credential Storage: Stores the root token and each unseal key in separate GPG-encrypted files (e.g., `vault_token.gpg`, `vault_key1.gpg`).
 This architecture supports the separation of duties by allowing keys to be distributed among different operators.
 * Hardware-Backed Security: fully integrates with GPG, enabling the use of smart cards and YubiKeys for encryption and decryption operations.
+Uses internal loopback pinentry to request passwords directly in the terminal, eliminating the need for external GUI/TUI popups.
 * Resilient Credential Loading: Implements a three-tier logic to retrieve keys:
     1. Auto-Load: Scans the credentials directory for encrypted files.
     2. File Prompt: Prompts for specific file paths if automatic detection is incomplete.